antoinehermant/anta_database/README.md

 The database uses SQLite for efficient indexing.
 Data is sourced from the associated DOIs and stored as binary DataFrame files for each layer (IRH) and trace ID.
 This structure enables:

--   Browsing by author (region), layer age, or trace ID.
+-   Browsing by dataset, layer age, flight ID, institute and/or project.
 -   Memory efficiency: Only relevant data is read when needed.
 -   Fast read performance: Lightweight and optimized for speed.